servo/servo/docs/components/style.md

 In order to be sharable and compatible with [Stylo][stylo](a project that aims to integrate Servo's style system into Gecko), the style must be consistent.

-The consitency is implemented in [selectors' SelectorImpl][selector-impl], containing the logic related to parsing pseudo-elements and other pseudo-classes apart from [tree-structural ones][tree-structural-pseudo-classes].
+The consistency is implemented in [selectors' SelectorImpl][selector-impl], containing the logic related to parsing pseudo-elements and other pseudo-classes apart from [tree-structural ones][tree-structural-pseudo-classes].